 It’s Smart To Plan Ahead for Unexpected Pet Costs

 Having a plan in place can make dealing with unexpected pet costs easier.
 Consider creating an emergency fund for your pet and contributing to it each month.
 You could also look into pet health insurance, especially if your pet is prone to health issues.
-According to the LendEDU survey, pet owners spend an average of $76.76 on pet insurance, with the average potential expense totaling $1,458.03 if they didn’t have the insurance.
+Forbes Advisor’s analysis reveals that the typical monthly cost of pet insurance for dogs is $44, while the average monthly price for cats is $30.

 More From GOBankingRates